Randy Churchill

 Randy Churchill (born December 29, 1960) is a Canadian former stock car racing driver.

 Racing career

-He competed in 3 races during the inaugural NASCAR SuperTruck Series season in 1995.
-He achieved a top ten finish at Louisville Motor Speedway.
+Churchill competed in three races during the inaugural NASCAR SuperTruck Series season in 1995.
+He achieved a top-ten finish at Louisville Motor Speedway.
 He returned in 1996 for one race but failed to qualify.
-Churchill also competed in 47 ARCA Racing Series events between 1988 and 2000, achieving 1 win and 19 top ten finishes.
-He also competed in 3 Hooters Pro Cup Series events in 1998.
+Churchill also competed in 47 ARCA Racing Series events between 1988 and 2000, achieving one win and 19 top-ten finishes.
+He also competed in three Hooters Pro Cup Series events in 1998.

 Personal life

-He is the son of Jerry Churchill, who also competed in NASCAR, his father was also the first non-American driver to compete in NASCAR SuperTruck Series and Randy was the second.
-Together they are one of only 7 father-son duo to win races in ARCA Racing Series.
+Churchill is the son of Jerry Churchill, who also competed in NASCAR, his father was also the first non-American driver to compete in NASCAR SuperTruck Series and Randy was the second.
+Together, they are one of only seven father-son duo to win races in ARCA Racing Series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)